dmitryPavliv/ObjectCallContext/README.md

 # ObjectCallContext

-Just imagine you want to share object by reference across threads (very close as you can share data with help of [`LogicalCallContext`](https://msdn.microsoft.com/en-us/library/system.runtime.remoting.messaging.logicalcallcontext(v=vs.110).aspx)). `LogicalCallContext` is expensive - it serialize / deserialize data each time thread context is switched.
+Just imagine you want to share object by reference across threads (very close as you can share data with help of [`LogicalCallContext`](https://msdn.microsoft.com/en-us/library/system.runtime.remoting.messaging.logicalcallcontext(v=vs.110).aspx)). `LogicalCallContext` is expensive - it serializes / deserializes data each time thread context is switched.
 As a result it won't preserve object reference.
 Idea for ObjectCallContext was borrowed from [`TransactionScope`](https://referencesource.microsoft.com/#System.Transactions/System/Transactions/Transaction.cs,a538de61b60d1252) class.
 It works well with both regular `Threads` and `Tasks`

 ```c#